Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-01.md

 <!-- > -->

-Native applications hold and manage their own data.
+Native applications hold and manage their data.
 We need a tool and a strategy for this!
 I'm going to propose Redux.
 You've used it before, it's mature and popular.

 <!-- > -->

-Let's answer a couple questions about redux.
+Let's answer a couple of questions about redux.

 Why use Redux?
 Is redux still used in 2021?
 Can't you replace Redux with one of those new hooks?